Ukraine's Zelenskiy calls for air defense systems as allies meet | Law-Order

 Ukrainian President Volodymyr Zelenskiy on Friday called for additional air defense systems to be sent to Kyiv to help protect against Russian strikes, adding that a pause in U.S. funding had helped Moscow seize the initiative.

-The meeting comes days after Congress emerged from a half-year of deadlock to approve a $61 billion aid package for Ukraine.
-President Joe Biden's administration quickly announced $1 billion in artillery, air defenses and other hardware would soon be heading to Ukrainian front lines.
+The first such meeting, known as the Ukraine Contact Group, was held two years ago on Friday.
 "While we were waiting for a decision on the American support, the Russian army managed to seize the initiative on the battlefield," Zelenskiy said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)